CEI-lab/ece3400-2017/docs/schedule.md

 * *Work on milestone 1*
 * Sep 4th, Mon: Labor day
 * Sep 6th, Wed: Sensors and signal processing (Vidya Ramesh).
-* Sep 8th, Fri: Digital filters and FFT (Vaidehi Garg) + mandatory group meeting.
+* Sep 8th, Fri: Digital filters and FFT + mandatory group meeting.
 * Deadline one week after the day of your lab 1 session: The websites will be graded for contents on lab 1.

 Week 4: